All Episodes

 They don't want to admit to their audiences how wrong they have been, the lies they have told, the hysteria they have pushed.

-And what the the damage they have, it's irreparable harm.
+And what the damage, it's irreparable harm.

 Journalism is dead.